nonprofitmba/jpberriz.net/_posts/2021-02-04-complete-list-of-sources-on-strategic-planning.md

 Strategic Planning for Public and Nonprofit Organizations: A Guide to Strengthening and Sustaining Organizational Achievement, by John M. Bryson. -- [Read my summary here](summary of strategic planning by Bryson)

-Creating Your Strategic Plan: A Workbook for Public and Nonprofit Organizations, by John M. Bryson, Farnum K. Alston.
+Creating Your Strategic Plan: A Workbook for Public and Nonprofit Organizations, by John M. Bryson, Farnum K. Alston. -- [Read my summary here](Summary of Creating your Strategic Plan Workbook by Bryson)

 Implementing and Sustaining Your Strategic Plan: A Workbook for Public and Nonprofit Organizations, by John M. Bryson, Sharon Roe Anderson, Farnum K. Alston.